chainguard-dev/melange/docs/UPDATE.md

     identifier: 38 # Mandatory, ID number for release monitor
     strip-prefix: v # Optional, if the version obtained from the update service contains a prefix which should be ignored
     strip-suffix: ignore_me # Optional, if the version obtained from the update service contains a suffix which should be ignored
+    version-filter-prefix: v17.2 # Optional, filter to apply when searching versions with a prefix
+    version-filter-contains: foo # Optional, filter to apply when searching versions with any match
 ```

 ## GitHub